gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists-implementation.md

 ### Node Class

-The Node class encapsulates each individual element of the linked list.
+Because there is no built in data type that will store an element's data with a reference to the next element, we need to build our own using a class.
+The `Node` class encapsulates each individual element of the linked list.
 It is comprised of an attribute that stores data and an attribute that stores the next node in the chain.
-It provides an interface for the LinkedList class we will create to handle the data and link nodes together.
+We will also create a `LinkedList` class that links individual `Node` objects together.

 ```python
 # Defines a node in the singly linked list